A554551N/RPGNotebook/Vaesen/20230603 Mystery Planning.md

 This makes it all the more surprising when he comes out in support of the Count.
 He has spent his evenings bellowing to anyone who will listen at the tavern that the problems of the village are the fault of witches and monsters, not the Count.

 ## Miriam Sparv
 Miriam Sparv is the mistress of the Arjeplog school.
-She is friendly and outgoing, but worried about the change that's come over Torsten (whom she fancies) and the death of her friend Johann
+She is friendly and outgoing, but worried about the change that's come over Torsten (whom she fancies) and the death of her friend Johann.
+She knows that Oleana and Johann weren't romantic, but can't explain their connection without endangering herself.

+Miriam has a small but functional library of folklore collected from the older folks around town that she is collecting 'For Posterity'

+## Count Bendz
+Count Bendz is lord of Arjeplog County.
+He's a hard man, but he disguises it under a thin veneer of sociability.
+His father has left the county in debt, and he is pushing the serfs and villagers hard to find more money to pay his creditors.
+The people refuse to be pushed further, and a revolution is brewing in the village.

+He is superstitious, and becoming paranoid about visitors to the village (believing that they might be associates of the rebellion)

 # Hook
 *A letter received by Sven several weeks after the events at the Black Cat Inn*